 - with whom CBL staff can build and maintain mutually-beneficial partnerships, and

 - for whom Mount Holyoke College can ensure consistent and reliable transportation.

-The CBL Program, in partnership with Fleet Services and the Five College Community-Based Learning Committee, provides several transportation options to enable students to get to and from America Reads/America Counts tutoring program partner sites, and to/from other CBL, CBWS, and CAUSE/Community Service site partners in South Hadley and Holyoke.
+The CBL Program, in partnership with Fleet Services and the Five College Community-Based Learning Committee, provides several transportation options to enable students to get to and from partner sites.
 See the CBL Transportation Policies for more information.